 In 2022, only 77.07% of flights arrived on time, the U.S. Bureau of Transportation Statistics reports.
 About one in five (20.12%) flights were delayed, and 2.57% were canceled.

 Booking your airfare with a card that offers trip cancellation, delay and interruption coverage could help you save a lot of money.
 But review your card benefit's fine print, as the eligible circumstances and benefit amount can vary.

-Rental car agencies are also feeling the impact of labor and supply chain shortages, which can make replacing and repairing vehicles more expensive.
-As a result, Alter says, "rental car agencies may take a closer look at vehicles when they're returned."
-He adds that agencies may also charge you for the time the rental vehicle is unable to be rented out, which could be more expensive if the repairs are taking a long time.
+Rental car agencies are still feeling the impact of labor and supply chain shortages, which can make replacing and repairing vehicles more expensive.
+And the agencies might charge you for the time the rental vehicle is unable to be rented out, which could be more expensive if the repairs are taking a long time.

 If your card offers the benefit, you should find out if it offers secondary or primary coverage.
 With secondary coverage, you have to use your own auto insurance before the card's benefit kicks in.
-But primary coverage will be used first, which can save you from having to make a claim on your insurance that could increase your premiums.
+But some of the best travel cards include primary coverage.
+It gets used first, which can save you from having to make a claim on your insurance that could increase your premiums.
 (If you don't have auto insurance, a card's secondary coverage will still cover you.)

 Most credit cards include zero-liability protection for unauthorized purchases, and many offer additional protections on products and services you pay for with your credit card:

 - Return protection: Allows you to return a product and get a refund when the original retailer doesn't accept the return.

 - Purchase protection (or purchase security): Get reimbursed for products that are damaged, lost or stolen.